elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 ### Deciders

-The `ReactiveStorageDeciderService` uses tracks information that demonstrates storage limitations are causing problems in the cluster.
+The `ReactiveStorageDeciderService` tracks information that demonstrates storage limitations are causing problems in the cluster.
 It uses [an algorithm defined here][].
 Some examples are
 - information from the `DiskThresholdMonitor` to find out whether nodes are exceeding their storage capacity
 - number of unassigned shards that failed allocation because of insufficient storage